blacklightpy/Configuration-Files/README.md

 # dotfiles
-Dotfiles and Powershell scripts to setup a new desktop and to automate tasks
+Dotfiles and scripts to setup a new desktop and to automate tasks.

+## What are dotfiles?
+Dotfiles are basically configuration files for various applications like desktop themes, VS Code themes, launch options, etc. These files are usually kept as hidden files in /home folder in Linux, so they are referred to as dotfiles since . prefix is used to hide a file.

+This repository contains dotfiles and some scripts used to automate mundane tasks like installing your favorite apps after reinstalling an OS, loading dotfiles, etc.

 ## Repository structure
 ```